-These types of organisations normally provide insurance against accident, sickness, redundancy, old age, etc. They are not for profit organisations and their insurance capital is derived from the payments made by their members.
+These types of organisations normally provide insurance against accident, sickness, redundancy, old age, etc. They are not for profit organisations and their insurance capital is derived from the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.